Actor in sustainable mobility

 An eco-friendly company

-Since many years now STIB seeks to control and reduce the impact of its activities on the environment.
-For 2017, STIB wishes to obtain the ISO 14001 certification for its activities.
-This certification specifies the environmental management requirements, i.e. encouraging the companies to manage the impact of their activities on the environment and to demonstrate the efficiency of their management system and of the continuous improvement in line with the legal compliance and taking into account the context and the stakeholders.
+STIB's objective is to obtain ISO 14001 certification for all its activities by the end of 2017.
+This certification specifies the requirements relating to environmental management.
+This means that it aims to encourage companies to control the impact of their activities on the environment and demonstrate the effectiveness of both the management systems and the continuous improvement of their environmental procedures, in a way that respects legal provision and takes into account the context and stakeholders.

 The Carbon and Energy Strategy by 2030